 Well, that’s good and all, but what does it have to do with fat loss?
 This is where it gets real interesting you’ll see, as a study conducted on rodents and published in 2014 chronicles the effects of Tongkat Ali on reproductive organs.
 The study shockingly found that in both of its control groups (high and low dosage of Tongkat), an average loss of abdominal fat of 5.7% was recorded.
 This is significant, because supplements that boost testosterone usually increase bodyweight (from muscle and fat accumulation), but do not specifically target fat of this area.

 Now before you run out and get the first Tongkat Ali supplement you can get your hands on, save yourself some time (and lots of money) by picking up a good standardized extract such as the one offered here at Lost Empire Herbs.
-The market is full of fake Tongkat and even ones mixed with Viagra derivatives, so it is critical you get it from a trusted source.
+The market is full of fake Tongkat and even ones mixed with various ED drugs, so it is critical you get it from a trusted source.

 Tongkat Ali should be given your consideration, especially if you are sensitive to stimulants (have low COMT action), as it does not work by affecting your catecholamine levels.
 Rather, it exerts its fat loss effects through hormonal mechanisms.

 Cordyceps is an interesting supplement, as it is a parasitic fungus, which sprouts small “mushroom” like components out of insects, plants and even other fungi.
 Of importance, is the fact that it is very safe for human consumption, all while also having potent effects on promoting fat loss.
 The way it does this is primarily related to improving insulin sensitivity and stress response.
 Though many people do not understand the relationship that insulin shares with weight loss, for convenience sake it can be explained via two short mechanisms: